aleyoscar/eplayer/README.md

 ### Customization

-In order to customize eplayer, simply override the root css variables in your own css file or your `<styles>` element in your html:
+In order to customize the look of eplayer, simply override the root css variables in your own css file or your `<styles>` element in your html:

 ```
 :root {